Olesya-Khulap/filmix-app/README.md

 - Image loading: **Glide**

 ## Getting Started
-If just want to try out the app, download filmix-app.apk file from apk/ directory*
+If you just want to try out the app, download filmix.apk file from apk/ directory

 If you want to run the project in Android Studio
 ### 1. Create local.properties